shaloo/docs.arcana/docs/howto/integrate-app/rainbow.md

     !!! tip "Configure Authentication Providers"

           You may be required to configure additional provider details for different authentication providers.
-In the case of Google, the developer must use Google Developer Console to set up the app and generate a Google assigned [client ID for Google OAuth]({{page.meta.arcana.root_rel_path}}/howto/config_social/google_oauth.md).
+In the case of Google, the developer must use Google Developer Console to set up the app and generate a Google assigned [[config-auth-google|client ID for Google OAuth]].
 This Google ClientID will be configured in the {{config.extra.arcana.dashboard_name}} **Social Auth** settings before integrating the app.

           For details, see [[index-configure-auth|how to configure authentication providers]].